QinLab-WFU/ROCMH/README.md

-# DGRH
+# ROCMH
-If the paper is accepted, the complete code will be uploaded soon.
+> ⚠ **Note:** The source code is currently incomplete and will be fully released once the manuscript is accepted by the journal.